simonneutert/simonneutert.github.io/src/_posts/2024/2024-12-17-shell-curry.md

 ---
-title: "Launched 🚀 \"Shell Curry - A collection of shell tools.\""
+title: "Project Launched 🚀 - \"Shell Curry\""
 layout: post
 ---

+### A curated list of shell tools and configurations.

 Together with a couple of developer friends, we launched a new project called [shell-curry](https://shell-curry.simon-neutert.de/) on GitHub. \
 The repository will be made public soon.